webdriverio/chrome-recorder/Readme.md

 [![npm][npm-badge]][npm]
 ===========================

-This repo provide tools to convert JSON user flows from [Google Chrome DevTools Recorder](https://goo.gle/devtools-recorder) to WebdriverIO test scripts programmatically.
+This repo provide tools to convert JSON user flows from [Google Chrome DevTools Recorder](https://goo.gle/devtools-recorder) to WebdriverIO test scripts programmatically (WebdriverIO `v7.24.0` or higher required).

 ✅ Converts multiple recordings to WebdriverIO tests in one go (out-of-the-box glob support)
 🗂 User can pass their custom path to export tests.